dominiksalvet/risc63/doc/registers.md

 ## General Purpose Registers

 There are 16 general purpose registers, which may be freely used by programs.
+All are equal and, furthermore, there is no implicit register addressing involved in the whole RISC63 architecture.

-* r0-r15 - general purpose registers
+Please, refer to the individual registers as the `r0` to `r15` registers.

 ## Control Registers